slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On humanness and irrationality

 <!--
-> *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."  -- Proverb*

 - web3 assumes that people prefer privacy over free stuff, which is false.
 - If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
 -->